Greg Williams, plastic surgeon and hair transplant surgeon talks about the impact of hair loss and what you can do about it.

 “For something that is so common, we know very little about it.
-We used to call it androgenic hair loss but we’ve moved away from that apart from in the case of Poly Ovarian Cyst Syndrome (POCS) where there may be an androgenic component, but we think that female hair loss is influenced by female hormones but we just don’t know all that much about it.”
+We used to call it androgenic hair loss but we’ve moved away from that unless we’re talking about Poly Ovarian Cyst Syndrome (POCS) where there may be an androgenic component.
+But we think that female hair loss is influenced by female hormones, but we just don’t know all that much about it.”

 This is often caused by braids or pony tails that are too tight or caps or head dresses that rub on an area as well as hair straighteners, weaves and extensions.

 It’s often seen of the sides of the head but can also happen at the back of the head.